 - Let social media followers know if it will be streaming live.

-- Live broadcast some or all of your event.
+- Live broadcast some or all of your events.

-- Your AV partner can create professional, high-quality videos and smartphones can be used for short video. ($)
+- Your AV partner can create professional, high-quality videos and smartphones can be used for short videos. ($)

 - Determine what you want the video to do to decide whether or not to use funds for professional video or not ($)